pious2847/FileNest-Pro/README.md

-Make sure to replace placeholder values (e.g., `your-username`, `path/to/directory1`) with the actual values for your project.
+Make sure to replace placeholder values (e.g., `@pious2847`, `path/to/directory1`) with the actual values for your project.
 Additionally, update the `LICENSE` file if needed.